-A ladder must also be cleaned and maintained in good condition.
+A pre-use inspection is required.
+The ladder must also be cleaned and maintained in good condition.
+The inspection must follow the manufacturer's recommendations.
 This inspection is required regardless of the type of ladder you are working with, see Appendix A - Ladder Inspection Requirements.

-6.3 Portable Extension Ladders:
+6.3 Portable Ladders: